Lord of the manor: Later history

 The tenure of the freeholders was protected by the royal courts.
 After the Black Death, labour was in demand and so it became difficult for the lords of manors to impose duties on serfs.
 However their customary tenure continued and in the 16th century the royal courts also began to protect these customary tenants, who became known as copyholders.
 The name arises because the tenant was given a copy of the court's record of the fact as a title deed.

 During the 19th century, traditional manor courts were phased out.
 This was largely because by the mid 17th century, large English cities had leading residents such as John Harrison (died 1656) of Leeds, who saw the possession of the manor by only one resident as "giving him too great a superiority over his fellow townsmen, and exposing him to considerable odium".
 Thus, the Manor of Leeds was divided between several people (shares).
 This situation could create legal problems.
 In January 1872, as a group, the "lords of the manor of Leeds" applied to the law courts to ascertain if they could "exercise acts of ownership" over land at a time when manorial rights were being sold to larger city corporations.
-In 1854, the lords of the manor of Leeds had "sold" these acts of ownership to the "corporation of Leeds" which would become the City of Leeds.
+In 1854, the lords of the manor of Leeds had "sold" these acts of ownership to the Corporation of Leeds, which was the town council for Leeds.
 Other town corporations bought their manorial titles in the 19th century, including Manchester, where the corporation paid £200,000 for the title in 1846.

 By 1925, copyhold tenure had formally ended with the enactment of Law of Property Acts, Law of Property Act 1922 and Law of Property (Amendment) Act 1924, converting copyhold to fee simple.
-Although copyhold was abolished, the title of Lord of the Manor remains, and certain rights attached to it will also remain if they are registered under the Land Registration Act 2002.
+Although copyhold was abolished, the title of 'lord of the manor' remains, and certain rights attached to it will also remain if they are registered under the Land Registration Act 2002.
 This act ended manorial incidents unprotected by registration at the Land Registry after October 2013.
 The Land Registration Act 2002 does not affect the existence of unregistered lordships after October 2013, only the rights that would have previously been attached to the same.

 During the latter part of the 20th century, many of these titles were sold to wealthy individuals seeking a distinction.
 However, certain purchasers, such as Mark Roberts, controversially exploited the right to claim unregistered land.
-A manorial title (i.e. Lord of the Manor) is not a title of nobility, as in a peerage title.
+A manorial title (i.e. 'lord of the manor') is not a title of nobility, as in a peerage title.